 Embracing the Truth

 The people who love Horse Browser, the ones who stick around and use it every day, all have ADHD.
-They're the ones who say it's the only browser that makes their brain feel calm, the only one that doesn't punish the way they think.
+They say it's the only browser that doesn't punish the way they think.

 (。◕‿◕。)

-Horse Browser works for people with ADHD because I do too.
-And now I'm finally okay saying that out loud.
+Horse Browser works for people with ADHD because I'm one of them, I just took the long way around to admit it.
+And now I'm finally fine saying it out loud.

 (_˘︶˘_)